The Stock Market is Invincible. Buy! Buy! Buy!

 Understanding Brock Value charts

 Brock Value is the first clear answer to the question: what is the market worth?
 BV is a valuation metric with just two inputs: GDP and interest rates.
-Compared to questionable old-school metrics (and even popular ones like Shiller’s CAPE), BV provides reliable measurements, especially at critical turning points.
+Compared to questionable old-school metrics (and even popular ones like Shiller’s CAPE), BV provides useful measurements which can be used to over or under weight equities in an asset mix.

 |---|---|